BigNtertainment/bevy-jam-3/README.md

 A game made for the [Bevy Jam 3](https://itch.io/jam/bevy-jam-3).

-For the list of assets and libraries used, see [CREDITS.md](credits/CREDITS.md).
+For the list of assets and libraries used, see [Cargo.toml](Cargo.toml) and [CREDITS.md](credits/CREDITS.md).
+Thanks to everyone in the Rust and Bevy communities for making this possible!

 # License